General Grounds for Refusal: UK Visa Applications

 The main general grounds for refusal as set out under section 2 of Part 9 are as follows:

-Non-conducive grounds: permission must be refused or cancelled where the applicant’s presence in the UK is not conducive to the public good, for example, because of their conduct, character, associations or other reasons.
-This includes convictions which do not fall within the criminality grounds.
+• Non-conducive grounds: Permission must be refused or cancelled where the applicants presence in the UK is not conducive to the public good.
+This could relate to their conduct, character, associations or other reasons, including issues impacting national security or public safety.

 There are various other general grounds for refusal, including grounds relating to exclusion from asylum or humanitarian protection, debt to the NHS or unpaid litigation costs, or where someone is seeking to enter or stay in the UK for a purpose not covered by these rules.